Stafford and PLUS Loans

 - Complete the Direct Stafford Loan Master Promissory Note which is available online

-at www.StudentLoans.gov You will need your Personal Identification Number (PIN) to complete the MPN.
-This
+at www.StudentLoans.gov You will need your FSA ID to complete the MPN.
+This is the FSA ID used to complete

 - Complete the Direct Stafford Loan Entrance Counseling online.